Skip to main content

 Broken Restorations

-To replace a large existing filling that is compromising tooth structure.
+To replace a large existing filling that compromises the tooth structure

 Root Canals